-• The department Directors of Graduate Studies serve as the general supervisors for the TA's in the different programs.
+• The department Directors of Graduate Studies serve as the general supervisors for the TAs in the different programs.
 For the MA students, a faculty mentor is selected to provide specific training in pedagogical instruction in the art history discipline.
 For the MFA students, their committee chairperson serves as the mentor.
-The MFA student is encouraged to invite other department faculty member from their discipline to serve as an additional teaching mentor.
+The MFA student is encouraged to invite other department faculty members from their discipline to serve as additional teaching mentors.
 A mentor is advised for all instructors of record, as they can be a vital resource for effective teaching methods and for solving issues not addressed in the handbook that come up during the semester.
-You should not hesitate to contact either your TA advisor, Graduate Committee Members, the relevant Director of Graduate Studies, or the department chair to discuss your questions and concerns.
+You should not hesitate to contact your TA advisor, Graduate Committee Members, the relevant Director of Graduate Studies, or the department chair to discuss your questions and concerns.